dongorigin/fastlane-plugin-fir/README.md

 ## Getting Started

 This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-fir`, add it to your project by running:
 ```bash
 fastlane add_plugin fir
 ```

 ## About fir

 Upload a new build to [fir](fir.im) for distribute the build to beta testers.
-Currently based on [fir-cli](https://github.com/FIRHQ/fir-cli) implementation
+Currently based on [fir-cli](https://github.com/FIRHQ/fir-cli) implementation.

 ## Features